jeffseely/jeffseely.github.io/Text.md

 There is one final model that you should be aware of: the *parent-child-sibling* model.
 In this model (but still referring to the tree diagram) we can say that HTML is the parent, head and body would be its children, and head and body would be siblings of each other.
 In turn, we could say that body is parent to both paragraphs and the button, etc. An important concept within this metaphor is **inheritance**.
 Children inherit attributes from their parents in HTML just like in biology.
 You need to be aware of these various metaphors because as you do your own research, you are likely to encounter some or all of these metaphors.

 So if all these tags are also turned into JavaScript objects by the browsers, then what sort of properties and methods are available to us using JavaScript?
 The example below will get you started.
-Go to Repl.it program **P4.3C** and run the code a couple of times, refreshing the page in between.
+Go to Replit.com program **P4.3C** and run the code a couple of times, refreshing the page in between.

 ```html
 <script>